Spectrum of two-dimensional $su(2)$ gauge theories coupled to massless fermions in integer representations

 The bottom two panels show the behavior of the bulk states.
 The left panel shows the momentum fraction distribution for $100$ states starting at the $100^{\rm th}$ state for $2K=39$ and $2K=40$ where we have a total of $628$ and $728$ states respectively.
 The spread at each value of $x$ comes from the differences between states but the overall shape is a single peak around $x=\frac{7}{39}$.
 The right panel shows the the average momentum fraction for all states at $2K=29,30,39,40$.
+In spite of this model being in two dimensions, it shows a quantitative similarity to four-dimensional models of QCD~\cite{Leon:2022isx}.
+In particular Eq.
+(2) in~\cite{Leon:2022isx} states that in the massless case one should get a momentum fraction of $\frac{1}{4}$ and the plot in the bottom left panel of \fgn{J1-plot} should be compared to Fig. 2 in~\cite{Leon:2022isx}.
 We interpret the clustering of states starting around $M^2=80$ as the beginning of the bulk part of the spectrum.
 One could try to read more structure in the plot on the bottom right panel.
 Clear outliers at small $M^2$ are isolated states.
 Outliers at higher values of $M^2$ that tend to merge into the cluster could be interpreted as non-continuum states and the states in the cluster as continuum states.
 Furthermore, the behavior for $2K=29$ is close to $2K=39$ and so is the behavior for $2K=39$ and $2K=40$.
 This suggests our interpretation of clusters and outliers will survive the $K\to\infty$ limit.